mvolkmann/mvolkmann.github.com/programming/sed-article.md

 For example, `/foo/ i bar baz` inserts the line "bar baz" before every line that contains "foo".

-The `c` command deletes PatSpace, skips the remainder of the current script, and outputs the specified text.
+The `c` command deletes the pattern space, skips the remainder of the current script, and outputs the specified text.
 For example, `/foo/ c bar baz` changes every line that contains "foo" to the line "bar baz".